 9:00 A.M.
 The trip to Manila lasted until

 4:00 P.M. and because of the heat in the cars,

 many POWs passed out.

-Albert was held in was a model camp and used to
+held in was a model camp and used to make

 It was while Albert was in this camp that his parents received a message from him through short-wave radio operators.
 The operators had picked up a message the Albert was allowed to broadcast by the Japanese.
 This was the first news that they had that he was alive.
 In the radio broadcast he said: